Can't Afford Prom Dresses? An El Sereno High School Is Helping Teens in Need

 Woodrow Wilson High School in El Sereno is offering free clothing, toiletries, school supplies and other necessities to students in need through their new service center called the Mules Closet.

-As the large majority of Los Angeles Unified students already come from households at or below the poverty level, there have already been teens who need an additional layer of sweater or coat especially during the winter months.
-But coming back from coronavirus pandemic, teachers and staffers noticed there was great need.
+As the large majority of Los Angeles Unified students already come from households at or below the poverty level, there have been teens who need an additional layer of sweater or coat, especially during the winter months.
+But coming back from the coronavirus pandemic, teachers and staffers noticed there was greater need.

 “This started way back in 2011,” recalled Elsa Gutierrez-Aviles, who is a college counselor at the school and a Wilson High School alumna herself.
 “It was different groups on the campus doing the same thing.
 We would always do it for the prom.
 But there wasn’t just a need for prom dresses there was a need for sweatshirts, pants and daily clothing, so in the last couple of years, we started thinking we can get a space to do this for the kids.”